Aa-Aanegola/Concurrency-in-C/q1/README.md

 Overall sticking to the normal merge sort is the best option due to its range and decent overall performance.
 If we want a low variance in the time taken to sort any number(of the range 10<exp>5</exp>) of integers passed to our program, the multithreaded merge sort would be the optimum choice.
 The multiprocess merge sort failed to outperform either of its counterparts at any stage in testing.
 This indicates that the time required to spawn a new process simply is not balanced by the gain in parallel computation, and using multiple processes to sort an array is a redundancy.
 The multithreaded merge sort performed better than the multiprocess merge sort, but couldn't outperform the normal merge sort.
 The time taken to create the threads and to swap between them is not balanced out by the gain in parallel computing power.
 However a viable way to use threads would be to create a certain number of threads at inception (ideally equivalent to the number of CPU threads (virtual cores), 8 in my laptops case), and then merge the parts of the arrray sorted by those individual threads.
 This would ensure that the thread creation overhead would not be reflected in our run time, as we have a constant number of threads created, and the array would be sorted x times as fast where x is the number of threads.
 This would also ensure that our program would not need to swap between the threads (assuming your program has access to all the cores in your system).
-However most programs are allowed to use only one CPU thread (CPU6 in my laptops case), and this means that the creation of multiple processes and threads is completely redundant, as at any point in time only one user thread/process will be running.